aws-samples/amazon-aurora-postgresql-fast-failover-demo/README.md

 - See pre-requisites section above, as you will be prompted for these by the next step
 - This solution can be deployed using a single **main** CloudFormation template [located here](cloudformation/).
 Both main.yml and main.json are functionally identical.
 This template takes roughly 60 minutes to deploy.
 - During deployment, this template will launch several additional multi-region CloudFormation StackSets to fully deploy the required resources.
 While you don't need to launch or modify these StackSets directly, the underlying templates have been included in this repo for your reference.
+- The "Primary-Databases" substack step waits for RDS databases to come up in the failover region, so it could take >20m
 - Once deployed, the primary stack you launch will contain the following outputs:
   - **InRegionFailoverDemoUrl** - The dashboard you can use to simulate an in-region failover.
   - **CrossRegionFailoverDemoUrl** - The dashboard you can use to simulate a cross-region failover.